The International Capital Markets Review: Mexico

 Tax incentives for initial public offerings and interest payments to non-resident holders of corporate bonds

-Pursuant to a Presidential Decree issued by President López Obrador, in 2019, 2020 and 2021 a reduced 10 per cent income tax rate may be applied by Mexican resident individuals and by non-resident individuals or entities on the profits obtained by those taxpayers from the sale of shares issued by Mexican companies that qualify as Mexican residents for tax purposes, provided that the sale takes place through an authorised stock exchange and subject to compliance with other relevant conditions.
-The Decree also provides a new tax incentive for those Mexican residents who are required to apply withholding tax on interest paid to non-resident holders of publicly traded bonds issued by Mexican-resident companies placed through an authorised stock exchange, consisting of a tax credit equivalent to 100 per cent of the withholding tax (and creditable only against the withholding tax).
+Pursuant to a Presidential Decree that was passed in January 2019, a reduced 10 per cent income tax rate may be applied in 2021 by Mexican resident individuals, and by non-resident individuals or entities, on the profits obtained by those taxpayers from the sale of shares issued by Mexican companies that qualify as Mexican residents for tax purposes, provided that the sale takes place through an authorised stock exchange and with the compliance of other relevant conditions.
+The Decree also provides a tax incentive applicable to those Mexican residents who are required to apply a withholding tax on interest paid to non-resident holders of publicly traded bonds issued by Mexican-resident companies placed through an authorised stock exchange, consisting of a tax credit equivalent to 100 per cent of said withholding tax (which will be creditable only against the withholding tax).
 The credit will be available provided that no tax is withheld when making the payment to non-residents, who must reside in countries that have entered into a tax treaty or into a broad agreement for the exchange of information with Mexico; it is also established that the credit will not give rise to a refund or offset against other taxes.

-Some of the most significant recent capital market transactions include:
+Some of the most relevant recent capital market transactions include:

 ii Developments affecting derivatives, securitisations and other structured products

-Like CKDs, CERPIs resemble the model of international private equity funds, with corporate structures that rely heavily on the expertise and track record of the general partner (GP) or fund manager.
-CERPIs typically invest in real estate, private equity, debt, energy and infrastructure, and potential sponsors may be, among other things, private equity funds, real estate developers, asset managers and energy services providers.
+CERPIs funds (similar to CKDs) resemble the model of international private equity funds, with corporate structures that rely heavily on the expertise and track record of the general partner (GP) or fund manager.
+CERPIs funds typically invest in real estate, private equity, debt, energy and infrastructure, and potential sponsors are most commonly private equity funds, real estate developers, asset managers and energy services providers.

-FIBRAs are similar to REITs in the United States.
-This vehicle provides a new investment opportunity for investors.
-The current legal structure of the FIBRA stems from a series of reforms enacted over the past several years in the following areas:
+The current legal structure of a FIBRA stems from a series of reforms enacted over the past several years to the following:

 - various provisions of the Mexican tax laws and regulations;